Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 and more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for CFB Week 3 and NFL Week 2 on Saturday, September 13
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 on Sunday, September 13

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 2 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 2 NFL schedule continues on Sunday, while Saturday brings a big slate of college football action that includes games such as Tennessee vs. Georgia and Notre Dame vs. Texas A&M, alongside ongoing MLB, WNBA and soccer action.
-Before making prop picks for any of those sports, click here to get the latest Boom Fantasy promo code for new users:
+The Week 2 NFL schedule continues on Sunday, with a Super Bowl rematch between the Chiefs and Eagles highlighting the afternoon slate.
+The day concludes with 'Sunday Night Football' between the Falcons and Vikings.
+Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.